 “A parent’s attitude has a strong influence on how children view the beginning of school, says Kennedy-Moore.
 Children pick up on their parents’ feelings, react to them, and often magnify them.
 “You have to have faith that they’ll be able to get through [changes], even if it’s hard.
 It’s a powerful message to give kids,” she says.
-“We don’t want to dismiss their feelings, but we do want to normalize them and say ‘Everyone feels a little nervous going into the classroom, but I really think you’re going to be fine.’”
+“We don’t want to dismiss their feelings, but we do want to normalize them and say ‘Everyone feels a little nervous going or logging into the classroom, but I really think you’re going to be fine.’”

 8. Nuture independence.
 Your children can help with many of the above named tasks to make these go faster and easier.
 It may slow you down at first, but don’t bypass teaching them life skills for a short time gain.
 Once they are capable, it will be faster overall.
 Involve them in some of the smaller decisions to create ownership by letting them decide between two acceptable choices.
 The more your child does for herself, the more confident she will be.
 Maria Montessori says in The Absorbent Mind:

 Any child who is self-sufficient, who can tie his shoes, dress or undress himself, reflects in his joy and sense of achievement the image of human dignity, which is derived from a sense of independence.